123456Arshia/selfdriving-car-model/README.md

 # selfdriving-car-model
 self driving car using dqn
-Self-Driving Car Simulation with Deep Q-Learning (DQN) his repository contains a Python script that demonstrates a self-driving car simulation using Deep Q-Learning (DQN).
+Self-Driving Car Simulation with Deep Q-Learning (DQN) This repository contains a Python script that demonstrates a self-driving car simulation using Deep Q-Learning (DQN).
 The car learns to navigate a 2D grid environment, avoiding obstacles (sand areas), and reaching a specified goal location.
 The simulation is built using the Kivy framework for GUI and visualization.

 Getting Started